prostoCoder123/TaskManager/README.md

 ## WEB API

 To retrieve tasks enter the url https://localhost:7096/tasks in the browser address bar.
-This GET method returns the first page with the existing tasks sorted by CreatedAt prop in descending order (the default count of tasks per page is 3).
+This GET method returns the first page with the existing tasks sorted by CreatedAt in descending order (the default count of tasks per page is 3).

-You can configure page and filter settings by adding url query parameters as shown below: https://localhost:7096/tasks?count=5&page=0&status=new https://localhost:7096/tasks?count=2&page=1&status=inprogress
+You can configure page and filter settings by adding url query parameters as shown below:

+https://localhost:7096/tasks?count=5&page=0&status=new

+https://localhost:7096/tasks?count=2&page=1&status=inprogress

 To create a task send POST request to https://localhost:7096/tasks with the body as shown below: